polterguy/magic/docs/deploy-digitalocean.md

    certificate issuance automatically, so HTTPS comes up within minutes of DNS propagation

-The user-data script installs Docker, clones this repository, builds the all-in-one image, and starts it behind Caddy with the four volumes above.
-**First boot takes roughly 10–15 minutes** (the Docker build runs during it).
+The user-data script creates a 4 GB swap file (the Angular production build is OOM-killed without it on small droplets), installs Docker, clones this repository, builds the all-in-one image, and starts it behind Caddy with the four volumes above. **First boot takes roughly 15–20 minutes** (the Docker build runs during it).
+You can watch progress via SSH:
-You can watch progress via SSH: `tail -f /var/log/cloud-init-output.log`.
+`tail -f /var/log/cloud-init-output.log`.

 ## Step 2: Log In and Run the Setup Wizard